-Knowing the breeds of dogs that are good with cats can create a match made in heaven, disproving the popular belief that the two can’t live together.
-While some popular herding breeds, like the German Shepherd and Australian Shepherd, would likely drive a kitty crazy with their continued attempts to round them up, their are plenty of gentle and sweet-natured breeds that thrive on cat companionship.
+However, there are certain dog breeds that may not be the best choice for cat families.
+Herding breeds like the German Shepherd and Australian Shepherd, would likely drive a kitty crazy with their continued attempts to round them up, as would any dog that has a high prey drive.
+But don't fret, there are plenty of gentle and sweet-natured breeds that thrive on cat companionship.

-It’s worth keeping in mind that although some dog breeds are naturally wired to live easily with cats, almost any canine can learn to co-exist calmly and peacefully alongside a kitty with the right training and socialization.
+There are certain dog breeds for cats that are preternaturally disposed to being a good cat companion, but keep in mind that almost any dog can learn to coexist with a cat, provided they are given the right training and are socialized at a young age.
 Individual personalities also come into play, with older cats often doing best with docile dog breeds and active cats pairing well with spirited dogs.

 Since they’re pretty pint-sized themselves, the playful and mischievous Pug tends to get along famously with furkids of the feline variety.
 Friendly and loving, they have outgoing and sociable natures that respond well to having other animals around for companionship.
 Being couch potatoes, Pugs have little desire to go chasing after cats, and are content to let them be, making this partnership a match made in furkid heaven.